radiantmediaplayer/rmp-vast/README.md

 ### This is a BETA feature - open an issue for bugs and improvements

-With rmp-vast 5.2.0 we now support linear creatives in HLS format on all supported devices for rmp-vast.
+We support linear creatives in HLS format on all supported devices for rmp-vast.
 This is made possible thanks to the [hls.js project](https://github.com/video-dev/hls.js).
 Make sure to add ./externals/hls/hls.min.js to your page and enable this feature with `useHlsJS: true` setting.
 See ./test/spec/inlineLinearSpec/hls-creative.html for an example.

 [Back to documentation sections](#documentation-sections)

 ## Autoplay support

 This is done by simply calling `loadAds` method on page load (after HTML5 content video player is in DOM and rmp-vast library is loaded and instantiated).
-For muted autoplay (iOS, Android, Desktop Chrome 66+ and Desktop Safari 11+) also add the `muted` attribute on the HTML5 content video player.
+In many environments, only muted autoplay is available (iOS, Android, Desktop Chrome 66+ and Desktop Safari 11+), so add the `muted` attribute on the HTML5 content video player.

 [Back to documentation sections](#documentation-sections)